eloytoro/mongoose-encryption/README.md

 ```
 There are also `decryptSync` and `authenticateSync` functions, which execute synchronously and throw if an error is hit.

+## They keygen method
+This version also provides a way to generate secure keys for each document, `this.keygen(secret)` will generate a HMAC-512 base64 string from the given secret(which could very safely be the user's password).
+Later on using `this.registerKey(base64Key)` will succesfully decrypt this document.
+**DISCLAIMER:** do **not** store the generated key in your databse, best practice is to give it to the front-end user, pherhaps via token authentication.

 ## Getting Started with an Existing Collection
 If you are using mongoose-encryption on an empty collection, you can immediately begin to use it as above.
 To use it on an existing collection, you'll need to either run a migration or use less secure options.